nodesign/weioDoc/examples.md

 attach.process(myProcess)
 ```

-Next, in **myProcess** function, you need to initialize **pin** variable that will be the number of your analog input :
+Next, in **myProcess** function, you need to initialize **pin** variable that will be the number of your analog input:

 ``` python
 pin = 31
 ```

-Then create an infinite loop for read analog input every 100 milliseconds with this commands :
+Then create an infinite loop for read analog input every 100 milliseconds with this commands:

 ``` python
 while True: